Wild water buffalo: Ecology and behaviour

-They are probably grazers by preference, feeding mainly on graminoids when available, such as Bermuda grass, and Cyperus sedges, but they also eat other herbs, fruits, and bark, as well as browsing on trees and shrubs.
-They also feed on crops, including rice, sugarcane, and jute, sometimes causing considerable damage.
+The wild water buffalo is probably a grazer by preference, feeding mainly on graminoids when available, such as Bermuda grass, and Cyperus sedges, but it also eats other herbs, fruits, and bark, and browses on trees and shrubs.
+It also feeds on crops, including rice, sugarcane, and jute, sometimes causing considerable damage.
+During the Pleistocene, its diet was far more varied; it foraged in C3-dominant forests and woodlands and in C4-dominant grasslands, while today it is restricted to the latter type of environment.

 Tigers and mugger crocodiles prey on adult wild water buffaloes, and Asian black bears have also been known to kill them.

 Threats

 A population reduction by at least 50% over the last three generations seems likely given the severity of the threats, especially hybridization; this population trend is projected to continue into the future.
 The most important threats are: